Questions to Expect in a Teaching Job Interview

 - What is your teaching philosophy?
 (This may be given as an essay question.)

-- What are your beliefs on assessment?
+- What are your beliefs on assessments?

 - What is the importance of confidentiality and professionalism to a teacher?